-Keeping Your Cool In Extreme Heat
+How to Keep Your Cool in Extreme Heat

 First and foremost, recognize the signs that you might be experiencing heat stroke or heat exhaustion.
 Heat stroke is caused by your body overheating.
 It increases your heart rate, makes your skin dry to the touch, causes headaches, and can even induce nausea and vomiting.
 Heat exhaustion is similar, but the symptoms are markedly different.
 It causes a slower heart rate, heavy sweating, and clammy skin.

 Cool Your Pool

-Beat The Heat
+Beat the Heat